Baked Whole Epoisses De Bourgogne bubbling, gooey, pungent cheese.

 I bet you didn’t see that last ingredient coming?

-Blue cheese and honey pair beautifully together and at first I was going to caramelise the toasted walnuts in honey.
-However, I decided that I wanted the sweet honey to be no more than a kiss on our tastebuds.
+Because blue cheese and honey pair beautifully together, I was going to caramelise the toasted walnuts in honey.
+Finally though, I decided that I wanted the sweet honey to be no more than a kiss on our tastebuds.

 Beauvale Cheese is a soft blue cheese, that doesn’t have the intensity of Stilton.
 Beautiful eaten with bread or crackers and served on a cheese board, this cheese comes alive when baked in the scones.
 Warm and melted, it has a rounder, salty and buttery flavour that blends nicely with the toasted walnuts and that little hint of honey.